Skip to content

 Rotterdam depends on its economy of various companies and primarily on maritime transport, and it is one of the most important economic cities in the Netherlands.
 There is a company called Dutch East India, founded in 1602 and was the first company accredited in the world in this field.

 Rotterdam occupies a distinguished tourist place in the Netherlands, as the city enjoys permanent innovation and vitality and is one of the most renewable cities.
-And it has many elements of tourist attractions, which are represented in museums, markets, high-end restaurants, art galleries, and skyscrapers.
+And it has many tourist attractions, represented in museums, markets, high-end restaurants, art galleries, and skyscrapers.

 History of Rotterdam

-The history of Rotterdam dates back to 1270.
-It was built after constructing a dam on the Rott River; that’s why Rotterdam was named after this river.
+Rotterdam’s history dates back to 1270.
+It was built after a dam was constructed on the Rott River, which is why it was named after this river.

-The city began to grow and prosper to become a famous city, making it one of the largest railway transportation centres and a sea gateway to all of Europe.
-For this reason, it is called the Gate of Europe because it contains a seaport considered the largest port in the world.
+The city began to grow and prosper to become famous, making it one of the largest railway transportation centres and a sea gateway to all of Europe.
+For this reason, it is called the Gate of Europe because it contains a seaport considered the world’s largest port.

 In 1940, especially during World War II, the city was subjected to a violent bombardment, which destroyed a large part of it.
 After the war ended, it was rebuilt and bypassed, making it one of Europe’s most modern and architectural cities.